karenpayneoregon/csharp-11-ef-core-7-features/DapperSimpleApp/readme.md

 ## Edits, deletes, additions

-Only a basic edit is shown, using the pattern for edit add code for delete and add.

-Note its possible to delete from the DataGridView and BindingNavigator to consider.

-I never cared to add records in a DataGridView, always used a modal dialog in most cases.
+I never cared to add records in a DataGridView, always used a modal dialog in most cases so here its done in a dialog.

 See code in SampleValidationForm to see the basics to validate before an add new record.